Rubaga Cathedral Uganda

-Saint Mary’s Cathedral Rubaga, commonly referred to as Rubaga Cathedral; is the parent cathedral of the Roman Catholic Archdiocese of Kampala; the oldest Roman Catholic diocese in Uganda.
+Saint Mary’s Rubaga Cathedral, commonly referred to as Rubaga (Lubaga) Cathedral; is the parent cathedral of the Roman Catholic Archdiocese of Kampala; the oldest Roman Catholic diocese in Uganda.
 It is also the home church of the catholic Archbishop of Kampala.

 The cathedral is perched high on Lubaga Hill, in Lubaga Division, in the western part of the city of Kampala, the capital of Uganda and the largest city in this East African country.
 Lubaga is approximately 3 kilometres (1.9 mi), by road, west of the central business district of Kampala.
 Its coordinates are:0°18’09.0″N, 32°33’08.0″E (Latitude:0.302500; Longitude:32.552222).